 Most employers today expect you to be familiar with basic computer programs, such as Word, Excel, and PowerPoint.
 So, don't waste valuable space on your resume listing them.
 It's more than okay to remove them from the document entirely.

-When choosing which software programs and technologies to include on your resume, think about which ones will help you succeed at the job you're applying for.
+When choosing which software programs and technologies to include on your resume, think about which ones will help you succeed in the job you're applying for.
 Which ones will make you stand out from the competition?

 9. Do Not Include References Unless Requested

 Employers expect you to offer references when requested, which is typically during the latter part of the interview process.

 A big pet peeve of recruiters is seeing "References available upon request" on the resume.
 Do you really know anyone who would refuse to give references?